Nancy Writebol was diagnosed with Ebola on July 25 while in Liberia

-The fact the Writebols left the comforts of America to live in an area rife with poverty, instability and disease, the fact they put their lives at risk to assist those suffering everyday, isn't surprising to those who know them.
+The fact that the Writebols left the comforts of America to live in an area rife with poverty, instability and disease, and put their lives at risk to assist those suffering everyday, doesn’t surprise those who know them.

-John Munro, their friend and pastor at Calvary Church, describes the couple as "the salt of the Earth," the kind of people who wouldn't give a second thought to dropping everything to help.
+John Munro, their friend and pastor at Calvary Church in Charlotte, described the couple as “the salt of the Earth,” the kind of people who wouldn’t give a second thought to dropping everything to help.

 The only thing perhaps ironic about what’s happening now is how such an “unassuming” and “very humble” woman has become international news.

 “She is … not someone who would ever make the headlines,” Munro said, “apart from something like this.”

 Married for 40 years, the Writebols have traveled the globe, focused on their faith and their desire to help others.
 Wherever they’ve gone, their lives have been centered on their church and their family, including two now-adult sons who live in the United States.